zhullyb/monyhar/monyhar/docs/old_chromoting_build_instructions.md

 writing, you must compile from source because no official binary package is being distributed.

-1. Start in the `src/` directory that contains your checkout of the Chromium code.
+1. Start in the `src/` directory that contains your checkout of the Monyhar code.
 1. Build the Chromoting host binaries: